 Functional genomic screening of the yeast model, Saccharomyces cerevisiae, and of mammalian cells has revealed that most steps in RNA metabolism (including transcription, processing, and decay) can cause genome instability when disrupted.
 In some cases it is clear that mutations in RNA processing factors lead to transcription-coupled DNA:RNA hybrids that form R-loops.
 R-loop structures expose damage-prone single-stranded DNA, and can also impede DNA replication fork progression, causing breaks.
-Importantly, not all genome destabilizing RNA processing mutants create R-loops, and we are also interested in defining these alternative mechanisms.
+These transcription-replication conflicts (TRCs), and their association with R-loops, are potentially a major endogenous source of DNA replication stress, a common phenotype in cancer.

 Mutational processes leave a characteristic pattern of mutations on tumour genomes based on the underlying biology that is disrupted or the causative environmental agent.
 While elegant computational methods can extract such mutation ‘signatures’ from tumour genomes, the mechanisms are usually unknown.
 We have established a yeast model for linking specific genetic changes in conserved genome integrity pathways, and their interactions with genotoxic drugs, to patterns of accumulated mutations using whole genome sequencing.
 Yeast provides a clean and tractable genetic system whose genome can be sequenced in an efficient, cost-effective manner.
-These signatures have led to new insights to biochemical mechanisms of DNA repair (e.g. slippage and realignment in DNA translesion synthesis polymerases: bioRxiv 086512, doi: https://doi.org/10.1101/086512) and to an appreciation that defects in DNA repair can increase transcription-replication conflicts.
+These signatures have led to new insights to biochemical mechanisms of DNA repair (e.g. slippage and realignment in DNA translesion synthesis polymerases: PMID: 24336748; 28223526).
+We have since extended this approach to human cell lines where we are studying the effects of CRISPR generated TLS polymerase deletions, with a current focus on genotoxins and cannabis smoke byproducts.

 We have a long-standing interest in how cells respond to environmental stress dating back to Dr. Stirling’s earliest research on molecular chaperones (c.
 2002-2008).
-Currently, this work is focused on the ways in which RNA and protein quality control machinery respond to genotoxic chemicals.
+Currently, this work is focused on the ways in which protein quality control machinery respond to genotoxic chemicals.
 These pathways may serve as chemoresistance mechanisms in the face of genotoxic cancer therapies.
 Using the yeast model, we have found that transcriptome changes following genotoxic stress directly regulate the constituents of protein aggregate structures.
 We believe that factors ejected from chromatin due to the transcriptional upheaval of a stress response are captured by protein quality control machinery in order to promote adaptation and recovery.
-The interplay between transcriptome dynamics, protein quality control, and RNA quality control (i.e. through P-bodies and Stress Granules) is an active area of interest in the lab.
+We are particularly interested in a peri-nucleolar and SUMO regulated protein sequestration site called the intranuclear quality control site (INQ).
+We provided the first links of this site to splicing regulation (PMID: 28978642) and control by the Cdc48/VCP protein disaggregase (PMID: 33172985).
+If and how sequestration in INQ is conserved to the reported protein quality control function of the human nucleolus is an area of active investigation.

 Associate Professor, Medical Genetics, University of British Columbia